callumstew/ubuild-jekyll/faqs.md

     - question: Can I participate if I am under 18 years old?
       answer: No, you can not participate if you are younger than 18.
 The current ethics approval for the study is restricted to adults over the age of 18.
     - question: Will you notify me when I need to do something?
       answer: Yes.
-The Mass Sci app will send you a notification to indicate when a questionnaire is available to complete.
+The Mass Science app will send you a notification to indicate when a questionnaire is available to complete.
 The PHQ8 and GAD7 questionnaires, which look for symptoms of depression and anxiety, are available to complete every two weeks.
 You can inform us of Covid-19 symptoms or a diagnoses at any point.
     - question: Are there other studies associated with Covid Collab that I can participate in?
       answer: Yes.
 When enrolling in the study there is an option to consent for us to be able to contact you.
 If you accept, we will contact you with information about sub-studies that you are eligible for.
 You are free to join or not join the sub-studies with no impact on your participation of the main study.
     - question: Is this study part of the DETECT, Corona-Datenspende or COVID-RED